ranakroychowdhury/ZeroHAR/README.md

 python3 stage1_script.py --dataset uschad --zsl --fold fold1
 ```

 This command runs Stage I training on `uschad` dataset for `fold 1`.
-Folds are defined in the above table.
+Folds are defined in Table 7 under Appendix A.2 of the paper.
 After Stage I training completes, it will save the model and optimizer.